LAST UPDATED ON April 19th, 2020

 Soapstone is a non-porous type of rock.
 Being non-porous means there are no spaces in them where water or air could pass through, making them odorless and tasteless.
 This allows soapstone whiskey stones to maintain the purity of your drink.
 They’re also heat-resistant which give them the ability to keep their temperature for a sustained period of time.

 Another quality of soapstone is its soft texture.
 After the sharp edges have been removed, you can put them in your glass without worries of leaving any scratches or cracks.
-Most whiskey rocks look like marble or pewter, and that’s because most of them have been made with a semi-polished finish that gives off the texture and feel of natural stones.
+Most soapstone whiskey stones look like marble or pewter, and that’s because most of them have been made with a semi-polished finish that gives off the texture and feel of natural stones.

 Though soapstone is a great material for making whiskey rocks, people have turned to stainless steel as the perfect alternative.
 Just like soapstone, stainless steel whiskey stones do not dilute the whiskey however, they have higher heat capacity allowing them to keep your whiskey chilled for a longer time than soapstone.
 The ease of cleaning and sterilizing stainless steel also makes it great for repeated use.
 No matter how many times you use them, your whiskey will be kept clean and unadulterated.